aslagle/reactive-table/README.md

         { key: 'year', label: 'Year', sort: 'descending' }
     ] }

-It will accept any truthy value for ascending order, and `'desc'`, `'descending'` or `-1` for descending order:
+It will accept any truthy value for ascending order, and `'desc'`, `'descending'` or `-1` for descending order.

 #### Nested objects and arrays